 a.
 Dehydration Method: This is the major factor that can make or mar your vegetable powder production.
 The dehydration method also includes a source of heat.
 There are different methods, electrical and solar.
 The quality solar dryer manufacturer in Northern Nigeria is Osomobegbe Global Ventures (OGV).

 b.
-Humidity: the level of humidity in the dried vegetables will determine the shelf life of the powder.
+Humidity: The level of humidity in the dried vegetables will determine the shelf life of the powder.
 The level of humidity is the amount of water content in the dried vegetables. the lower it is, the longer the final product will last.
 Dried vegetables and fruits are chips.

 c.
 Nature of the Dried Chips: The texture, color, and uniformity of the chips are also key in the quality of the final product.
 The blackness of the chips will reduce aesthetics.
-Overdried chips will give flaky texture, and ununiform drying will affect the quality of the powder.
+Overdried chips will give a flaky texture, and ununiform drying will affect the quality of the powder.

 2. Sorting and Blending

-After the chips have been adequately dried, sorting should be done to enhance uniformity of color, texture, and humidity.
+After the chips have been adequately dried, sorting should be done to enhance the uniformity of color, texture, and humidity.
 The chips are then ready for grinding or blending.
 After grinding, depending on the preference of the producer or final consumers, the powder can be sieved.

 3. Packaging, Labeling and Storing